LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

     disconnecting from Utimaco CardManUSB 0
     >>>

-The prefered solution is for testing errors is to use smarcard.sw.ErrorChecker, as described in the following section.
+The preferred solution is for testing errors is to use smarcard.sw.ErrorChecker, as described in the following section.

 Checking APDU transmission errors with error checkers